 Note: Due to restrictions imposed as a result of the Covid-19 pandemic, river monitoring was affected with samples not taken in April and May and a limited number taken in March and December of 2020.
+Due to staff resourcing issues, fewer samples were collected at some river monitoring stations between June and December 2023.

-Under the Nitrates Directive, Northern Ireland must monitor surface waters for nitrate pollution against a mandatory standard of 50 mg NO3/l.
-In addition, a guide standard for surface waters is operational where 90 per cent of samples should be less than 25 mg NO3/l.
+Under the Nitrates Directive, Northern Ireland must monitor surface waters for nitrate pollution against a mandatory standard of 50 mg NO_3/I .
+In addition, a guide standard for surface waters is operational where 90 per cent of samples should be less than 25 mg NO_3/I .

-In the period 2000 to 2011, over 99 per cent of sites had an annual mean concentration of less than 25 mg NO $3$ /l.
-In the period 2012 to 2016, all rivers that were monitored for nitrate had an annual mean concentration of less than 25 mg NO $3$ /l.
-In 2021, 100 per cent of sites had an annual mean concentration of less than 25 mg NO $3$ /l.
+In the period 2000 to 2011, over 99 per cent of sites had an annual mean concentration of less than 25 mg NO3/l.
+In the period 2012 to 2016, all rivers that were monitored for nitrate had an annual mean concentration of less than 25 mg NO3/l.
+In 2022 and 2023, 99.6 per cent and 99.8 per cent of sites respectively had an annual mean concentration of less than 25 mg NO3/l.
+However, in 2022 and 2023 there was a notable increase in the percentage of sites reporting an annual mean nitrate concentration in the 10 to < 25mg/l category, suggesting observationally that levels appear to be rising.